clirdlf/ndsa.org/new-members.md

 Action teams may also be formed outside of (or within) the working groups to perform specific tasks or accomplish goals.
 Start one up!

 ## Need Help?
-- Lost your wiki login or password?
-Go [here](http://www.loc.gov/extranet/wiki/osi/ndiip/ndsa/index.php?title=Special:UserLogin&returnto=Main_Page), and enter your log-in (the first part of your email address before the @).
-Click “Request a new password.”
-It will be sent to your email address.
+- Lost your wiki password?
+Go [here](https://wiki.diglib.org/Special:PasswordReset), and enter your username.
+Click “Reset password”.
+A temporary password will be sent to your email address.
+Forgot your username?
+Go [here](https://wiki.diglib.org/index.php?title=Special:UserLogin&returnto=Special%3ASpecialPages) and click "Help with logging in".
 - Listserv questions or problems?
 If you or a colleague need to be added or removed from NDSA_ALL or one of the working group listservs, contact your working group co-chairs.
 - I’m in the "wrong working group!"